badsyntax/mailinabox-api-php/docs/Api/SystemApi.md

 > bool getSystemPrivacyStatus()

-Retrieve new-version check status.
+Get system privacy status

+Returns system privacy (new-version check) status.
 Response:    - `true`: Private, new-version checks will not be performed   - `false`: Not private, new-version checks will be performed

 ### Example